About Us.

 Chair | Trustee

 I am committed to ensuring that all male survivors of sexual abuse should have access to support services.
 As a member of the national organisation I am working to make sure that these services are accessible within all of our communities and regions.
-While supporting male victims of sexual abuse is our priority service in the Waikato, we also work with male victims of physical, mental, emotional and domestic abuse.
+While supporting male victims of sexual abuse is our priority service in the Bay of Plenty, we also work with male victims of physical, mental, emotional and domestic abuse.

 Jessica Fulford